 What investments are included under "#2 Other", what is their purpose and are there any minimum environmental or social safeguards?
-The Fund invests in a portfolio of large-capitalization US equity securities, cash and cash equivalents and obtains exposure to US Treasury futures contracts.
+The Fund invests in a portfolio of large-capitalization global equity securities, cash and cash equivalents and obtains exposure to global government bond futures contracts.
 The Index's ESG criteria screen provides minimum environmental and social safeguards to the equity securities of the Index Components.
 The Fund holds ancillary liquid assets such as cash and cash equivalents in line with its obligations under the UCITS Regulations and in accordance with the limits permitted.
 There may be no minimum environmental or social safeguards in relation to these ancillary liquid assets.
 The Fund may also hold securities which no longer meet the environmental and/or social criteria described above but will not be removed from the Index until the next Index rebalance.
+Investments may also fall under #2 Other if insufficient ESG-related data is available to the Fund.
+This applies in particular to assets for which ESG factors are insufficiently defined at present or which are not yet covered by the Fund's ESG Data Provider.